-1. If an offense might have taken place or a crew member is suspected of having committed an offense on board of a vessel and under the law of the Party where a vessel is registered, that Party may request another Party to obtain evidence and take proceedings in the case.
+1. If an offence might have taken place or a crew member is suspected of having committed an offence on board of a vessel and under the domestic laws and regulations of the Party where a vessel is registered, that Party may request another Party to obtain evidence and take proceedings in the case.

-2. The competent authorities of the requested Party shall examine the request and decide, in accordance with its own law, which action to take.
+2. The competent authorities of the requested Party shall examine the request, and decide, in accordance with its domestic laws and regulations, which action to take.